doncatnip/kanone/README.md

 * Easy serialization of the whole context, containing errors and values which should be re-populated ( e.g. when your domain validator lowers the input ).
-  Quite handy if you have some RPC service which validates raw Form data submitted by an ajax call.
+  Quite handy if you have some RPC service which validates raw form data submitted by an ajax call.

-* Punycode-aware DomainLabel, Domain, and Email validator.
+* IDNA-aware DomainLabel, Domain, and Email validator.

 * experimental Twisted support via monkey patching: write asynchronous validators by simply returning Deferreds.